Modular Water Systems Help Improve Environment

 Global water losses, or Non-Revenue Water (NRW) are estimated at 35% of all water supplied.
 Saving just half of this amount would supply water to an additional 100 million people without further investment.
 (The Manager’s Non-Revenue Water Handbook, downloadable PDF)

-This aging infrastructure is falling badly behind: a 2015 report by the American Water Works Association estimates that the cost of restoring underground pipes will total at least $1 trillion over the next 25 years, without including the cost of constructing new infrastructure or repairing
+This aging infrastructure is falling badly behind: a 2015 report by the American Water Works Association estimates that the cost of restoring underground pipes will total at least $1 trillion over the next 25 years, without including the cost of constructing new infrastructure or repairing treatment plants.

 And government is not helping out: the burden will fall on ratepayers.

 An additional problem is that cities are now built-up, and digging for new mains and facilities is lengthy, difficult, costly, and extremely troublesome to businesses and consumers.

 And, local community activists can be extremely effective in slowing or even stopping disruptive urban projects.

 Finally, shipping dirty water to a central point for treatment violates modern sustainability standards, especially when the system is structurally broken.

 Let’s look at the global impact to the environment from centralized systems.

 Municipal sewage collection and conveyance systems are often in deteriorating condition and contribute to groundwater pollution and air pollution.

 - Groundwater pollution occurs when piping systems leak untreated wastewater into the ground, which carries along nutrient pollution that contaminates groundwater and surface water resources.